 - Metal comb

 Place your rabbit on a towel on your lap and use a soft bristle brush or a rubber brush for short-haired breeds, and a slicker brush or comb for long-haired breeds.

 Use gentle pressure and long, slow strokes in the direction of hair growth to avoid hurting your rabbit.
 Be extra careful around the ears and eyes and pay attention to areas that can become easily matted, such as around the neck, armpits and tail.

-Removing matted fur
+Removing matted fur from a rabbit

 If you come across any matts that can’t be brushed out, try gently teasing it out with your fingers, being careful not to pull on your rabbit’s delicate skin.

 If this doesn’t work, you may need to cut it out with scissors.
 If it’s too close to the skin to cut without damaging the skin, ask your vet to use rabbit-friendly clippers to remove the matt.

 Rabbit nails never stop growing, so will need occasional clipping to prevent them from becoming too long.

 Clipping their nails takes practice; you may want someone to hold your rabbit while you clip their nails.
 Use specialist rabbit nail clippers and be careful not to go too close to the vein and nerve that runs up each nail, known as the ‘quick’.